SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.forumservicetests.md

 ### **Setup()**

+Sets up the test environment before each test.

 ```csharp
 public void Setup()
 ```

 ### **TearDown()**

+Cleans up the test environment after each test.

 ```csharp
 public void TearDown()
 ```

 ### **InsertForum_ShouldInsertForum_WhenForumIsValid()**

+Tests that a forum is inserted when the forum is valid.

 ```csharp
 public Task InsertForum_ShouldInsertForum_WhenForumIsValid()